klaytn/klaytn-docs/docs/klaytn/design/transaction-fees/transaction-fees-previous.md

 If you want the latest document, please refer to [latest document](transaction-fees.md).
 {% endhint %}

-The transaction fee of one transaction is computed as follows:
+The transaction fee of one transaction is calculated as follows:
 ```text
 Transaction fee := (Gas used) x (GasPrice)
 ```